MahiSharma24/WebDev-/README.md

 #Tic Tac Toe Game

-Here's a sample description for a Tic Tac Toe game on GitHub:

-Tic Tac Toe Game
 This is a simple implementation of the classic Tic Tac Toe game built using HTML, CSS, and JavaScript.

 Features